Morpheme Guggul (Commiphora Mukul)

 Guggul is a herbal supplement, so you don’t need to worry about any side effects.

 Morpheme Guggul contains the finest ingredient and is 100% pure and natural.
 It does not have any artificial sweeteners and flavorings.
 It is processed using high-tech technology, which ensures the purity of the product.

-Another case review showed that, when larger dosages of guggul supplements were combined with moderate exercise and diet, it can result in more weight loss.
-Out of the 36 patients, who followed this therapy for weight loss, 7 of them lost over 22 pounds in a month.
-The average weight loss among participants in this group was 8 pounds.
-In a clinical trial that involved 70 obese participants, the group who were given herbal weight loss formulations containing the herb guggul experienced considerable weight loss, while the placebo-group did not experience any weight loss.
+Another case review showed that, when larger dosages of guggul supplements were combined with moderate exercise and diet, it can result in more weight management.
+Out of the 36 patients, who followed this therapy for weight management, 7 of them lost over 22 pounds in a month.
+In a clinical trial that involved 70 obese participants, the group that was given herbal weight management formulations containing the herb guggul experienced considerable weight management.

-A research conducted by some of the scientists at the ‘Central Drug Research Institute’ in India has proved the ability of guggulsterone in preventing LDL oxidation.
+A research conducted by scientists at the ‘Central Drug Research Institute’ in India has validated the ability of guggulsterone in suppressing LDL oxidation.
 The study supports the evidence of the herb acting against the obstruction and coating of channels.
 Due to oxidation of LDL, a plaque is formed, which covers the blood vessels and finally obstructs them.
 The LDL present in the blood was combined with free-radical supporting agent either alone or it was combined with guggulsterones.
 After analyzing the samples, it was proved that guggulsterones protected LDL from oxidation.
 Moreover, hydroxyl radicals are blocked by guggulsterones.

 A comparative study was conducted with a drug known as Clofibrate and guggulipid and the later showed better effects with an added effect being HDL reduction, which was not clearly evident in Clofibrate.